-Visitors are invited to make a wish for themselves and the planet over the water and algae.
-Water carries memory – it was collected from the sacred Chalice Well at Glastonbury and the intentions set in the water throughout the exhibition will be honoured as part of a ceremony to celebrate the Summer Solstice on June 21st at 7.00pm.
-There will be a mandala, poetry and music ritual – all welcome, admission free.
+Throughout the exhibition visitors were invited to make a wish for themselves and the planet over the water and algae.
+Water carries memory – it was collected from the sacred Chalice Well at Glastonbury and the intentions set in the water were honoured as part of a ceremony to celebrate the Summer Solstice on June 21st.

 Regenesis performace ‘this is tomorrow’, group show, chatham dockyard, 2017

 On a midsummer new moon healing water and algae were collected from the sacred spring at Hollywell in Eastbourne.
 They were passed around the exhibition and visitors could drink the healing water or make wishes or prayers for what they desired for the future as a blessing over the water.
 The water vessel was placed inside the old dead wreath from a relative’s grave.
 We all die and the earth is at risk of dying if we don’t nurture it.